 Hotel rooms are openly available everywhere, and yes, they are a bit expensive because of the lack of rooms to accommodate the influx of tourists.
 It’s not totally necessary to book all hotels in advance, but I would highly recommend it to avoid frustration when you arrive.
 And trust me, the hotels fill up fast (especially during peak season from Nov – Mar).

-I recommend booking your stay on Agoda.com — they always have the best rates and a lot of options for big cities in Myanmar.
+I recommend finding your hotels on TripAdvisor.com — they always have the best rates and a lot of options for big cities in Myanmar.

 To find the best deals on hotels in Yangon, click here.

 Public Transportation is immaculate and generally reliable.
 There are buses EVERYWHERE that connect all the major cities.
 But don’t try to book a bus on your own or attempt to find the bus station.
 Your guesthouse will gladly book your ticket in advance, and arrange a pick up service from your hotel.
 There are “VIP” buses, which are a bit more expensive (around $15-20 for a 12 hour ride), but they’re absolutely worth it.
 The VIP buses have comfortable reclining chairs, TVs, blankets, air conditioning, and dinner is provided!